 The new building design and a new site, 1 School Street, was approved by town vote on May 1, 2017.
 A State grant for public library construction funds was approved by the Massachusetts Board of Library Commissioners (MBLC) on July 13, 2017 for $7.5 million.

-However, the Library Foundation is committed to defraying the Town’s cost by raising at least $1 million through it’s Campaign for the Sharon Public Library.
+The Library Foundation is committed to defraying the Town’s cost by raising money for the Sharon Public Library through its Capital Campaign.

 The present Library building, while beloved by many, is no longer adequate to meet the growing and diverse needs of our residents.